face3d0725/FaceExtraction/README.md

 * You agree **not to** further copy, publish or distribute any portion of the CelebAMask-HQ dataset.
 Except, for internal use at a single site within the same organization it is allowed to make copies of the dataset.

 # License and Citation
 The use of this software is RESTRICTED to **non-commercial research and educational purposes**.

-If you use the related dataset, please cite the following papers:
+If you use our dataset, please cite it as:

+>Xiangnan YIN, Liming Chen, “FaceOcc: A Diverse, High-quality Face Occlusion Dataset for Human Face Extraction”, Traitement et Analyse de l’Information Méthodes et Applications (TAIMA’2022), 28 May-02 June 2022, Hammamet, Tunisia, ArXiv : 2201.08425.
+HAL : hal-03540753.

+or

 ```
 @inproceedings{yin2022faceocc,
   title={FaceOcc: A Diverse, High-quality Face Occlusion Dataset for Human Face Extraction},